 Notes: Columns 1 and 2 show means and standard deviations in parentheses.
 Column 3 reports the p-value of the test of equality of means based on standard errors clustered at the district level.
+Column 4 reports the p-value using the Young (2016) effective degrees of freedom (EDF) correction, clustered at the district level.
+Column 5 reports the p-value using a Randomization Inference (RI) procedure, clustered at the district level (specifically, the randomization-t p-value from Young (2018)).
 Treatment=1 if the health worker is recruited in a district where career opportunities were made salient.
-Variables are drawn from the 2010 Census (10% PUMS sample) except those indicated by \, which are drawn from our surveys, and those indicated by \\, which are drawn from the 2010 Living Conditions Monitoring Survey (LCMS), which covers 20,000 HHs and is representative at the district level.
+Variables are drawn from the 2010 Census (10% PUMS sample) except those indicated by , which are drawn from our surveys, and those indicated by , which are drawn from the 2010 Living Conditions Monitoring Survey (LCMS), which covers 20,000 HHs and is representative at the district level.
 Activities codes follow the ILO ISCO88 convention.
-Midskill includes ISCO codes between 300 and 599, namely technicians, clerical workers and services and sales workers.
-Low-skill includes ISO codes below 600, namely agriculture, crafts, basic manufacturing and elementary occupations.
+Mid-skill includes ISCO codes between 300 and elementary occupations.
 Number of staff in health post is the total number of nurses, environmental health technicians, and clinical officers assigned to the health post as reported by district officials surveyed by phone.
 Information on the geographical distribution of HHs was obtained from a survey of the deployed CHAs before deployment.
 CHAs were shown stylized maps accompanied by a description and asked to choose the one that most closely resembled the catchment area of their health post.
 Questions were asked to each CHA individually so that two CHAs from the same health post could give different answers.
 For the 5 out of 161 cases in which the two CHAs gave different answers, we use the information provided by supervisors to break the tie.
 To measure cell network coverage we attempt to call all CHAs after deployment.
 We make daily calls for 118 consecutive days.
 The health post is classified as having poor coverage if we do not manage to reach either of its two CHAs during this period.
-Main type of toilet: Pit latrine or better equals 1 if the surveyed household uses a pit latrine, ventilated improved pit (VIP), or flush toilet, and 0 if bucket, other, or no toilet.
-Ho
+Main type of toilet: Pit latrine or better=1 if